 The degree of functionality that the expert offers to the user in the ‘control panel’ can vary tremendously.
 For example, the expert can set up the ‘control panel’ so that certain options are disabled or ‘greyed out’ if the user selects another incompatible option.
-In the context of the interest rate example above, the expert would likely set up the ‘control panel’ so that the compounding period pull-down is disabled if the user has already selected simple interest (because no compounding period is relevant).
+In the context of the interest rate example above, the expert would be likely to set up the ‘control panel’ so that the compounding period pull-down is disabled if the user has already selected simple interest (because no compounding period is relevant).

 A ‘control panel’ can also include scenario options.
-The expert can include a selection of pre-packaged scenarios that the user can choose from a pull-down menu, such as the claimant’s position on all of the input variables or the respondent’s position.
+The expert can include a selection of pre-packaged scenarios that the user can choose from a pull-down menu, such as the claimant’s position on all the input variables or the respondent’s position.
 Numerous other scenarios are possible.
-Depending on the design of the spreadsheet, the expert could also enable the user to vary specific input variables after selecting a scenario option.
+Depending on the design of the spreadsheet, the expert could enable the user to vary specific input variables after selecting a scenario option.

 The ‘control panel’ might also include a reset button, enabling the user to return to the default scenario at any time.